- Copywriting Services

 Within a few minutes, food started arriving at our table.
 And it just kept coming!
 The chef chose at least half a dozen appetizers, followed by a bunch of entrees, and then literally every single dessert on the menu.

 The table was covered with plates.
-It was way more food than we could ever eat.
-We could see people staring at us.
-California Grill was an expensive restaurant so no doubt these other patrons were surprised at how much food we’d ordered.
+It was much more food than we could eat.
+In fact, people were starting to stare at us.
+California Grill was an expensive restaurant and there was just the two of us, so no doubt these other patrons were surprised at how much food we’d ordered.

-Finally, one woman who’d been staring at us for a while, worked up the courage to come over.
+Finally, one woman who’d been casting glances at us for a while, worked up the courage to come over.
 She introduced herself and said, “I just have to ask.
 How do you two stay so thin when you obviously eat so much?”